semuxproject/semux-core/docs/Full-Node-Setup.md

 ### Automatic wallet unlock

 The standard wallet.data file of Semux is always encrypted even if you entered an empty password during wallet creation.
-Therefore a wallet password is required to be provided for automatic unlock when you setup a full node.
+Therefore, a wallet password is required to be provided for automatic unlock when you set up a full node.

 The following ways are available for automatic wallet unlock which will be applied in sequence: